The Wally, Walt, and Donn Show: 10 Fun Facts About Apollo 7

 Intellectual Properties I don't own

-Hello, Dolly! — Michael Stewart, based on Thorton Wilder's The Merchant of Yonkers
+Hello, Dolly! — broadway musical written by Michael Stewart and based on Thorton Wilder's The Merchant of Yonkers.

 a — from the opening narration of the first few episodes of I Dream of Jeannie